anthonyspano/anthonyspano.github.io/index.md

 </p>
 <img src="https://media.giphy.com/media/YWxUpucQKHHueT2O8L/giphy.gif" width="60%" height="60%">

-<h3>Enemy AI</h3>
+<h3>Timed enemy charge attack</h3>
 <p>The enemy sees the player, approaches him to a set distance.
 Then it will turn red, indicating its
 charging its attack.
-After charging, it will turn blue and rush the position that the player was in at the moment it started charging.</p>
+After a set time charging, it will turn blue and rush the position that the player was in at the moment it started charging.</p>
 <img src="https://i.imgflip.com/2xlxhc.gif" width="60%" height="60%">